 The borrower on a traditional HELOC determines the amount borrowed and the repayment schedule within the limits imposed by the lender, like a credit card account.
 In the case of a Figure Home Equity Line, the borrower has fixed monthly payments like a conventional loan.

 A Figure Home Equity Line also has low origination fees.
-The origination fee on a Figure Home Equity Line ranges from 0 to 4.99 percent, depending on your credit score and the state where your property is located.
-Figure does not charge any other fees in underwriting or originating the loan.
-Traditional HELOCs, on the other hand, may have higher origination fees and other fees in addition to the origination fee.
+The origination fee on a Figure Home Equity Line ranges from 0 to 4.99 percent, depending on your credit score and the state where your property is located³.
+Traditional HELOCs, on the other hand, may have higher origination fees, yearly fees, and other fees in addition to the origination fee.

 Figure Home Equity Line vs a home equity loan